Zitxz/Zitxz/README.md

 - Oops, I am Zit and welcome to my repository. ☄

-[!DevAbout] I am just a beginner student and I seek to learn more :)
+- I am just a beginner student and I seek to learn more.

-- Thx for read
+- Thx for read.